 In 2009, the removed a five-mile dike built in the early 1900s, restoring tidal flow to 762 acres.
 An elevated boardwalk extends one mile into the restored estuary to provide views of the surrounding landscape and a flat walk that’s doable for little ones and grandparents.

 If you’re visiting: Grand Teton or Yellowstone National Park

 Take a side trip to: National Elk Refuge, Wyoming

 Detour: 14 miles from Grand Teton, 58 miles from Yellowstone

-Why Go: Start at the Jackson Hole and Greater Yellowstone Visitor Center in Jackson (but on refuge land) to learn how the refuge sustains wintering elk herds.
-You’ll also learn how the refuge, neighboring parks and a National Forest all work together so animals can travel freely from between all four sets of land.
+Why Go: Start at the Jackson Hole and Greater Yellowstone Visitor Center in Jackson to learn how this NWR sustains wintering elk herds.
+You’ll also learn how the refuge, neighboring national parks and a National Forest all work together so animals can travel freely from between all four sets of land.